jerryloyn/tweet-crypto-kafka-spark-streaming/README.md

 - analyze the data with Apache Spark,
 - and visualize the real-time crypto hashtag count in Jupyter Notebook.

-The setup of those tools is quite complicated so docker is used to spin up all the applicaions
+The setup of those tools is quite complicated so docker is used to spin up all the applications

 ## Installation Guide
 1. Clone this project